secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

 ## Ticket rehome (transfer to the preferred region)

-Starting on 2024-08-01, GitLab Support uses a single view for all unassigned tickets, regardless of region.
+GitLab Support uses a single view for all unassigned tickets, regardless of region.
 The tickets in the view are sorted by `Ticket Weight` to highlight the highest-priority issues first, and support engineers are expected to work from the top of the view down.
 Given this